Thursday, June 30, 2011

 Mark Badovinac's songs could fit in the playlist of any Beatles, Neil Young, or Kinks fan yet are completely and awesomely original.

-Joseph Kojima Gray (Grubdog and 50 Watt Heavy) plays bluesy folk
+Joseph Kojima Gray (Grubdog and 50 Watt Heavy) plays bluesy folk and will surely stomp a beat into your feet

 Julie the Bruce sings and plays gypsy punk on accordion and guitar with an act which others have recently described as "hilarious" but "because it has soul.
 Less recently, "Channeling Dio", and even more less recently "Joey Ramone meets Joan Baez."